veilm/veilm.github.io/content/articles/scripture.md

 distribution.

-Anyway, to kill two birds with one stone, I created a script called "msk_display" that uses Imagemagick to write text onto a generate imaged, then launches sxiv on that temporary image.
+Anyway, to kill two birds with one stone, I created a script called "msk_display" that uses Imagemagick to write text onto a generated image and then launches sxiv on that temporary image.
 ([Here](https://gist.github.com/michaelskyba/700366b6649f4dc6fa6cba6c264d3da2)
 is the actual script in case you're interested.)
 In my scripture hook, it will display cards with a "jp:" prefix with msk_display.